How to Plan Data Migration to Dynamics 365

 Mapping Data Fields and Relationships

-This is a critical step in ensuring that data is correctly transferred and linked within Dynamics 365.
-Start by identifying the data fields in your source system and mapping them to corresponding fields in the system.
+Start by identifying the data fields in your source system and mapping them to corresponding columns Dynamics 365.

 Consider differences in data structure, naming conventions, and data types between systems.
 Also, define relationships between different data entities and ensure that these relationships are accurately mapped during migration.

-This step requires collaboration between stakeholders, including IT teams and data migration specialists to ensure a comprehensive and accurate mapping.
+This requires collaboration between stakeholders, including IT teams and migration specialists to ensure a comprehensive and accurate mapping.

 They can provide insights into how data should be organised and related within the system.
-Additionally, leaning into the expertise of data migration specialists will help ensure a smooth transition and minimize the risk of data loss or misalignment.
+Additionally, the expertise of our migration specialists will help ensure a smooth transition and minimise the risk of data misalignment.

 Data Extraction and Transformation